MNeMoNiCuZ/ToriiGate-batch/README.md

 At 24gb vram, each batch takes ~45 seconds to process on batch 8, and 17 seconds on batch 1.

 # Instructions
-Run `py batch-v3.py` to make it caption each image in the /input/ folder.
+Place all images you wish to caption in the `/input/` directory and run `py batch-v03.py`.

 ## Configuration
 This model can process images in 3 different output formats.